We are deeply dedicated to our missions of teaching, healing, discovery and diversity.

 Our clinical programs are diverse, offering considerable breadth and depth of expertise in care.
 Our programs strive to achieve integration with research and training, thus accelerating the transfer and dissemination of new knowledge.

 Faculty members in our subspecialites provide outstanding specialized care, as well as advancing the horizons of care innovations.
-Through such specialized facilities as the UW Medicine Regional Heart Center, the Seattle Cancer Care Alliance, the Northwest Kidney Centers, and others, our physicians make their expertise accessible to patients from around the region, the nation, and the world.
+Through such specialized facilities as the Heart Institute, the Seattle Cancer Care Alliance, the Northwest Kidney Centers, and others, our physicians make their expertise accessible to patients from around the region, the nation, and the world.

 From making kidney dialysis possible to winning the Nobel Prize for bone-marrow transplantation, we have a long tradition of leading-edge research that has yielded some of the most important innovations in the history of modern medicine.